ArduPilot/ardupilot_wiki/rover/source/docs/gettit.rst

 Autopilot Hardware
 ------------------

-The list of supported autopilots is on the :ref:`Choosing a Flight Controller <common-choosing-a-flight-controller>` wiki page.
-The :ref:`Pixhawk <common-pixhawk-overview>` family is the most common choice.
+The list of supported autopilots is on the :ref:`Choosing a Flight Controller <common-autopilots>` wiki page.

 Developers creating robot vision applications should consider a Linux based autopilot board (e.g. :ref:`Emlid Edge <common-emlid-edge>`) or adding a separate `Companion Computer <https://ardupilot.org/dev/docs/companion-computers.html>`__.